-Just like with citing comparative titles, if you’re not going to do it well, don’t do it at all.
+The long story short on query letter personalization: Just like with citing comparative titles and other parts of a query letter, if you’re not going to do it well, don’t do it at all.

-Unless you have something real to say in the query personalization part, maybe don’t even mention why you’re contacting us specifically.
+Unless you have something real to say in the query letter personalization part, maybe don’t even mention why you’re contacting us specifically.
+Sure, the personalization is powerful, but it’s optional if you don’t have anything compelling to say here.
 It’s well understood that you’re emailing because you want to get published.
 And I should hope that every agent you contact loves books, is an advocate for children’s literature, has sold some projects, comes from a reputable agency, etc. That’s not personalization, that’s a waste-of-time sentence.

 And, as I wrote earlier, in my query formatting post, you can put the personalization nugget either at the beginning of your query or below the “meat.”

 Struggling with your pitch or submission strategy?
 I offer a lot services as a freelance editor, including helping you pitch, strategize, and plan your submission.